DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/web-sdk/aiplayer/other-features.md

 # Functionalities other than AI Speaking
 (mainly related to AI settings)

-After the resource is loaded, some settings of aiPlayer can be changed while the actual operation is on.
+After the AIPlayer is initialized with an AI, some settings can be changed while the actual operation is on.

 ### 1. Adjust AI Size